 Prolonged sleep deprivation can be downright scary.
 Case studies show that a profound lack of rest can impair long-term memory, cause hallucinations, contribute to depression and ADD, and contribute to psychosis.

 As an investment in your future, getting adequate sleep ensures that you retain what you learn, are able to recall information, and stay focused.
 All of these are necessary for doing well at school and work.
-It also provides the basis for making better judgements, accurately assessing situations, and making you more alert and vigilant, all of which keeps you safe.
+It also provides the basis for making better judgments, accurately assessing situations, and making you more alert and vigilant, all of which keeps you safe.
 Rest works to improve your mood and combined with all of the other perks, this also offers benefits for relationships, friendships and more.

 Sleep and Physiology

 Getting adequate slumber has a profound impact on your physical well-being.
 Several studies have found a link between insufficient sleep and serious health problems such as high blood pressure, hypertension, cardiovascular disease, and heart attacks, even diabetes and obesity.
-These risks are evident both in short-term wellness, and with long term health issues.
+These risks are evident both in short-term wellness and with long term health issues.

-Too little rest is linked to an increase in cytokine molecules which control immune response.
+Too little rest is linked to an increase in cytokine molecules that control the immune response.
 The harm to the body’s immune system shows links with inflammation and changes in blood chemistry factor.
 Researchers suggest that this relationship may offer insight into the development of several diseases, such as heart disease, diabetes and neurological conditions like Alzheimer’s.

 Sleep’s relationship to body weight control is both physical and behavioral.
 If you feel overtired, you are less likely to exercise or prepare a healthy meal.
 Physiologically, inadequate sleep increases the production of ghrelin, which regulates appetite, and decreases leptin, which signals when you are full.
-So if you are tired, you feel hungrier, crave high-fat and high-caloric food, and lack signals to stop eating.
+So if you are tired, you feel hungrier, crave high-fat and high-calorie food, and lack signals to stop eating.
 Less activity and more calories mean more weight gain.

-When we are well rested our neurons fire optimally, meaning our muscles are well rested and our body systems are cohesive and synchronized.
+When we are well rested our neurons fire optimally, meaning our muscles are well-rested and our body systems are cohesive and synchronized.
 If we lack healthy sleep, our bodies perform poorly lowering immunity, increasing pain, and contributing to serious health problems.
 Those with poor habits can see a reduction of lifespan from physical ailments and an increased chance of being in an accident.